SNC Spotlight

 ~ Alan Meyer, President & CEO, 1st MidAmerica CU

 AdobeStock_73551073Here at State National we are, naturally, advocates of the benefits of collateral protection insurance (CPI) for lenders, including comprehensive insurance tracking.
-After all, it’s what we’ve built our business around for almost 50 years, and we’ve seen it successfully manage risk for thousands of our clients.
+After all, it’s what we’ve built our business around for over 50 years, and we’ve seen it successfully manage risk for thousands of our clients.

 But we also know that deciding how to safeguard your institution’s loan portfolio can seem like a complicated decision.
 In the midst of all the other duties and responsibilities of running your business, it can be tempting to go with the option that seems easiest on the surface.
 However, as with most things in life, there’s a lot more underneath it all than meets the eye.